input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-03-21.md

 Cardano’s ecosystem continues to progress, with 1,989 projects currently building on the network.
 The number of delegated wallets has increased to 1.328 million, showing a 0.07% growth in staking participation since last week.
 The issuance of native tokens has reached 10.72 million, with 210,662 token policies, reflecting a 0.14% increase from the previous week.

 Smart contract adoption remains steady, with 129,374 Plutus scripts and 5,691 Aiken scripts now deployed.
 Transaction activity continues to rise, reaching 107.69 million transactions, marking a 0.16% increase since last week.
 Governance participation also remains active, with 1,217 DReps, including 923 active DReps, contributing to decentralized decision-making.

 In other news:

 *   [Anzens platform](https://x.com/AnzensOfficial/status/1902359886307930367) is now live

 *   [USD Hunt stablecoin](https://x.com/DexHunterIO/status/1900198133348323397) aggregator is now live.

+*   [Coinbase derivatives](https://x.com/CoinbaseInsto/status/1900646303446835406) has filed with the CFTC to self-certify Cardano futures

+*   [AMINA Bank](https://x.com/F_Gregaard/status/1900996421404553605) has launched Cardano staking services

+*   [Dex Hunter](https://x.com/DexHunterIO/status/1900198133348323397) has launched a stablecoin aggregator, allowing users to trade Cardano stablecoins.

 ### CORE TECHNOLOGY